 This only applies to trust returns.
-Estates are still required to file a return of income regardless of whether they have derived income.
+Estates are still required to complete a return of income regardless of whether they have derived income.

-A complying trust that is non-active and doesn't want to file an income tax return can complete and send the Non-active trust declaration (IR633):
+A complying trust that is non-active and does not want to complete an income tax return can complete and send the Non-active trust declaration - IR633: